proofrock/ws4sqlite/documentation/integrations/reverse-proxy.md

 3. Launch caddy:\
    `sudo caddy reverse-proxy --from sqlite.test.com --to localhost:12321`

-{% hint style="danger" %}
-You'll need to launch caddy with root/admin privileges, as it must access privileged ports.
+> ⚠️ You'll need to launch caddy with root/admin privileges, as it must access privileged ports.
-{% endhint %}

-### NGINX
+### NGINX/Swag

 NGINX is quite complex to configure, and it's beyond the scope of this document.
 Usually, we make use of [LinuxServer's Swag](https://docs.linuxserver.io/general/swag) Docker image, paired with ws4sql's own docker image.
 The relevant config is in `nginx/site-confs/default`: